 Note: This program requires extensive sewing; manual dexterity and good vision are assets.
 Both sewing experience and access to a sewing machine outside of the campus facilities are expected.

-At the School of Fashion & Jewellery, the learning environment is as diverse as our students and there are many extracurricular activities to take advantage of.
+At the School of Fashion and Jewellery, the learning environment is as diverse as our students and there are many extracurricular activities to take advantage of.
 Check out our video below.

 Students with a minimum 2.7 GPA may apply for a Field Education elective in second year.